 To score the MSLSS, you tally up the total score for each specific domain.
 A higher score indicates a higher level of life satisfaction – similar to the SWLS.

 You can also compare domains by tallying the individual scores and then dividing the score by the number of statements in that specific section, to create a mean score.

 You can find out more about the MSLSS and get a copy of the full 40 statements and scoring instructions.

 I hadn’t come across the SWLS before researching and writing this article, and I have found it a great tool to use personally.
 Its ease and accessibility mean everyone can benefit from the foundational insights it might offer you about how you feel about your current life situation.

-If there’s one thing I’d like you to take away from this article, it’s that the SWLS and the Wheel of Life are just the beginning.
-Use them as a resource to help your thought processes and be sure to reflect on your results.
-We are all in control of our own life satisfaction – if yours isn’t quite where you’d like it to be, you have the ability to change that.
+If there’s one thing I’d like you to take away from this article, it’s that the SWLS and the wheel of life are just the beginning.
+Use them as resources to help your thought processes and be sure to reflect on your results.
+We are all in control of our own life satisfaction; if yours isn’t quite where you’d like it to be, you have the ability to change that.

 What did you think of the SWLS, and has it helped you?
 I’d love to hear your thoughts in the comments.

 We hope you enjoyed reading this article.
 Don’t forget to download our three Happiness Exercises for free.